Franzzzzzzzz/NDDEM/src/CoarseGraining/InputFileCommand.md

 - double quotes are omitted when obvious
 - the syntax `[ xxx | yyy | zzz]` in the following indicates a field that contain eiher `xxx`, `yyy`, or `zzz`.

+### Process
+The actual coarse-graining is performed in 5 pass, refered as below.
+Each pass has a specific purpose, and not all of them are activated, it depends on the fields requested.
+As averages can occur between different passes, it is worth mentioning what each one is doing:
+1. Pass 1: Calculate particle related fields, such as density, velocity etc.
+2. Pass 2: Calculate fluctuating information (Kinetic stress TK in particular.
+3. Pass 3: Calculate contact information, such as the Contact stress TC.
+4. Pass 4: Calculate qTC and qRCn.
+Most commonly skipped.
+5. Pass 5: Calculate derived data, such as Pressure, eigenvalues etc.

 ### Commands
 #### Input file description
 - `file`: contains an array of input files to read.
 The input files objects contain the following fields: